DaveyvanTilburg/AdaptableMapper/README.md

     * ListOfConditions (List of condition)

     * XXXIfAnyInPathCondition (has a path, if path results in any hits returns true)

+ * Traversals
+    * GetValueStatic (Hardcodes a value to get)
+	* XXXSetValueDictionary (list of key values, of value on path == key, then write value)

+ * GetScopeStayHere
+ * GetTemplateStayHere

  * Refactor test suite